bliutwo/leetcode_sols/leetcode_memo.md

 - Talk it out: How do you find the diameter of a binary tree, where the diameter is the length of the **longest** path between any two nodes in a tree?
   - For every node, length of longest path which pass it = MaxDepth of its left subtree + MaxDepth of its right subtree.
 Make sure you have a variable keeping track of the maximum depth you've seen so far.

-- How to represent the greatest double possible?
+- How to represent the greatest double possible WITHOUT numeric_limits?

 ```cpp
 double maximum = DBL_MAX;